 As an Occupational Therapist you have to keep many items in stock.
 Here’s the goal with software today: Find one program that can do it all for you.
 The moment you have to use different programs you run the risk of them being incompatible or you waste time switching between them.
 Luckily modern EHR software can even handle inventory.

-Voice dictation: This you won’t find everywhere, but for an occupational therapist this could be a deal breaker.
-While you’re busy with a patient, this feature could help you capture valuable information, prevent you forgetting something you want to try during the next session, or ask a colleague.
+Voice dictation: This you won’t find everywhere, but for an occupational therapist this could be a deal-breaker.
+While you’re busy with a patient, this feature could help you capture valuable information, prevent you from forgetting something you want to try during the next session or ask a colleague.
 Record this as you think of it, so you never forget vital information again.